 If your clothes catch on fire, stop where you are, drop to the ground, and roll over to smother the flames.
 Cover your face to protect your lungs from the smoke.

 The type of building you live in affects how you and your loved ones should plan for and escape a fire.
 Knowing if you live in a fireproof or non-fireproof building ultimately can save a life.
 Check with the New York City Department of Buildings if you are unsure if your building is fireproof or nonfireproof.
 Learn more from FDNY

 If you live in a high-rise building, and the fire is not in your apartment, stay in your apartment rather than entering smoke-filled hallways.
 Keep windows closed, especially if the fire is in the apartment below.

-In high-rise office buildings, only evacuate if the fire is on your floor or the one above it, and descend to the second floor below the fire floor.
+In high-rise office buildings, only evacuate if the fire is reported on your floor or the floor below it, and descend to the second floor below the fire floor.
 Other occupants should stay on their floor and monitor the PA system for further instructions.
 (Note: evacuation of other floors may be left to the fires safety director to announce to occupants.)

 Feel doors with the back of your hand before you open them.
 If they are hot, find another way out.